 In other respects, Monster’s Ball is also a case of cinematic hit and miss.

 On the upside, German-born director Marc Forster manages to create a realistic Southern U.S. setting, while his minimalist touch – with the aid of cinematographer Roberto Schaefer’s soft colors and Asche & Spencer’s haunting music – greatly enhances the mood of the film.
 In addition, Forster elicits compelling performances from Heath Ledger and veteran Peter Boyle (Joe, Young Frankenstein).

 On the downside, he is far less successful in his handling of the two leads.

 Halle Berry (in a role reportedly turned down by Angela Bassett and Vanessa Williams) has several poignant moments – e.g., the sequence when she witnesses her son’s death – but her drunk scene is a mess and her more subdued bits feel lifeless instead of introspective.
-In truth, nothing Berry does in Monster’s Ball matches the emotional intensity of her Best Actress acceptance speech at the 2002 Academy Awards ceremony.
+In truth, nothing Berry does in Monster’s Ball matches the emotional intensity of her Best Actress acceptance speech at the 2002 Oscar ceremony.

 Endless sex scene

 Now, many will remember the DVD version of Monster’s Ball not for the storyline, the death by electrocution, the interethnic romance, or the performances – but for the sex scenes (which had to be toned down for American theaters to avoid an NC-17 rating).